HSEdwards/pokedex/README.md

 You should be able to view a version of this site on https://hsedwards.github.io/pokedex/

 All it does now is produce basic information about a pokemon that you search for by name.
-Names must be spelled correctly.
+Names must be spelled correctly but can be any combonation of lower case and capital letters.
+There is also a pit chart which will deisplay their statistics in an incredibly ineffective way.
+But, the chart will update with each new pokemon.

 Here is what else you will need:

 <h2>Gatsby-</h2>
+Make sure you can run a gatsby project: npm install -g gatsby-cli

-use: npm run develop
+Use: npm run develop
 to start the server and then go to http://localhost:8000 to see edits in real time.

 <h2>D3-</h2>